rien/reStream/README.md

 Steps you can try if the script isn't working:
 - [Set up an SSH key](#installation)
 - Update `ffmpeg` to version 4.

+## Development

+If you want to play with the `restream` code, you will have to [install Rust](https://www.rust-lang.org/learn/get-started) and [setup the reMarkable toolchain](https://github.com/canselcik/libremarkable#setting-up-the-toolchain) to do cross-platform development.